Release 04.12.2024: migration guide

 simpleAsyncCall()

-resolves this issue: the wallet will use Nil.FORWARD_REMAINING
+resolves this issue: the smart account will use Nil.FORWARD_REMAINING

 to send its own remaining feeCredit

 across the async call chain.
-Note that the wallet has one additional overload of simpleAsyncCall()
+Note that the smart account has one additional overload of simpleAsyncCall()

 that accepts the feeCredit